Rest of the world in sports and games: Cricket

 Noted examples of Rest of the World teams in cricket included those organised to tour England in 1970 and Australia in 1971-2 in place of planned tours from South Africa abandoned because of political opposition due to the apartheid policy.
 Although the matches in 1970 were declared at the time to have official Test cricket status, this was subsequently withdrawn.
 A World XI also played against Australia in the 2005 ICC Super Series.
 The first class match in that series retains Test match status, a move which was and is controversial with some cricket statisticians such as Bill Frindall.
-However the status is unlikely to be withdrawn in part because of the effect on noted cricket records; for instance without the wickets taken in this match, Muthiah Muralitharan would fall slightly short of 800 career test wickets.
+However the status is unlikely to be withdrawn in part because of the effect on noted cricket records; for instance without the wickets taken in this match, Muttiah Muralitharan would fall slightly short of 800 career test wickets.
 A world XI also competed in unofficial World Series Cricket in 1977-9, and a "Rest of the World XI" contested two short tournaments in England dubbed the "World Cricket Cup" in 1966 and 1967, struggling in the first, but emerging victorious in the second.